AI Tools.

 When does ModernBERT-base fit?

 Picking a fill mask model means matching ModernBERT-base's declared task to your specific input distribution.
 Public benchmarks rarely predict downstream behaviour, so treat ModernBERT-base's reported numbers as a starting point, not a verdict.
+For ModernBERT-base specifically, the referenced paper (arXiv:2412.13663) is the better source for declared limitations than any benchmark table.

 • You're picking a fill mask model for production → ModernBERT-base is a candidate, but always validate against your own evaluation set before committing — public benchmarks rarely predict downstream task performance.